Vancomycin-intermediate Staphylococcus aureus (VISA) and Vancomycin-resistant Staphylococcus aureus (VRSA) Infections

 VISA/VRSA is extremely rare.
-People with the following conditions are more at risk for VISA/VRSA infection:
+People with the following conditions are at higher risk for VISA/VRSA infection:

 How is VISA/VRSA spread?

 Staph bacteria (including VISA/VRSA) are most often spread by direct person-to-person contact, usually on hands.
-Staph may also be spread by contact with contaminated items (e.g., bandages, medical equipment).
-Contaminated environmental surfaces may also play a role.
+Staph can also spread by contact with contaminated items (e.g., bandages, medical equipment) or environmental surfaces.

 What are the symptoms of VISA/VRSA infection?

 Many people carry staph bacteria on their skin or in their bodies without any symptoms.
 This is called being “colonized”.
-A person may be colonized for a long time before getting sick or may never get sick.
-Vancomycin-intermediate Staphylococcus aureus (VISA) and Vancomycin-resistant Staphylococcus aureus (VRSA) January 2013 – page 2
+A person might be colonized for a long time before getting sick or might never get sick.

 VISA or VRSA infections can cause a range of symptoms including skin infections, abscesses, pneumonia, and infection of the heart valves, bones, or blood.